|DOING BUSINESS WITH BRAZIL - MOVING FORWARD

 Chile and Ecuador.

-- With a population of 190.7 million (Brazil Census 2010), Brazil has the world’s fifth largest population after China,
+- With a population of over 201 million (Brazil Census 2010), Brazil has the world’s fifth largest population after

-- Over 50 percent of the population of working age is economically active (Ipea: Institute of Applied Economic
+- Over 47 percent of the urban population of working age is economically active (Ipea Data: Institute of Applied

-Research, Brazil, February 2012), making Brazil the seventh-largest consumer market.
+Economic Research, Brazil, November 2019), making Brazil the seventh-largest consumer market.

 - Seven reasons to invest in South America's largest and most diversified industrial nation: